Sasikanth Manipatruni: Early life and education

-Manipatruni received a bachelor's degree in Electrical Engineering and Physics from IIT Delhi in 2005 where he graduated with the institute silver medal.
-He also completed research under the Kishore Vaigyanik Protsahan Yojana at Indian Institute of Science working at Inter-University Centre for Astronomy and Astrophysics and in Hybrid automaton at ETH Zurich.
+Manipatruni completed his schooling from Jawahar Navodaya Vidyalaya.
+Later, he received a bachelor's degree in Electrical Engineering and Physics from IIT Delhi in 2005 where he graduated with the institute silver medal.
+He also completed research under the Kishore Vaigyanik Protsahan Yojana at Indian Institute of Science working at Inter-University Centre for Astronomy and Astrophysics and in optimal control at Swiss Federal Institute of Technology at Zurich.

-Research career
+Research Impact

+Independent outlets highlighted MESO's potential: Physics World described it as "combining topological materials and multiferroics to achieve ultra-low voltage logic switching".
+Berkeley News called it a "breakthrough that could take computers beyond the semiconductor era."
+Recent peer-reviewed reviews identify MESO as a promising direction in beyond-CMOS logic research.
+Article by Nobel Laureate Albert Fert in Reviews of Modern Physics prominently discusses MESO and its impact as "MESO is expected to strongly reduce power consumption for computation by harnessing ferroic materials that have embedded non-volatility and by relying on a voltage rather than a current to switch the ferroic order parameter".
+MESO has been reviewed as a higher energy efficiency logic technology in multiple secondary reviews and annual magnetism roadmaps.
+MESO and subcomponents have been investigated in multiple research and doctoral dissertation projects.

 Manipatruni received his Ph.D. in Electrical Engineering with minor in applied engineering physics from Cornell University.
 The title of his thesis was "Scaling silicon nanophotonic interconnects : silicon electrooptic modulators, slowlight & optomechanical devices".
 His thesis advisors were Michal Lipson and Alexander Gaeta at Cornell University.
-He has co-authored academic research with Michal Lipson, Alexander Gaeta, Keren Bergman, Ramamoorthy Ramesh, Lane W. Martin, Naresh Shanbhag, Jian-Ping Wang, Paul McEuen, Christopher J. Hardy, Felix Casanova, Ehsan Afshari, Jacob T. Robinson spanning Condensed matter physics, Electronics and devices, Photonics, Circuit theory, Computer architecture and hardware for Artificial intelligence areas.
+He has co-authored academic research with Michal Lipson, Alexander Gaeta, Keren Bergman, Ramamoorthy Ramesh, Lane W. Martin, Naresh Shanbhag, Jian-Ping Wang, Paul McEuen, Christopher J. Hardy, Felix Casanova, Ehsan Afshari, Alyssa Apsel, Jacob T. Robinson, :fr:Manuel Bibes spanning Condensed matter physics, Electronics and devices, Photonics, Circuit theory, Computer architecture and hardware for Artificial intelligence areas.